krishnamurthydasari/cloud-run-test/README.md

 Step 2: Create a trigger and connect Github repository

+Step 3: Crate Docketfile

-Step 3: Cloud Build (cloudbuild.yaml)
+Step 4: Cloud Build (cloudbuild.yaml)

   Builds Docker image, pushes it to Artifact Registry, and creates a release in Cloud Deploy.

-Step 4: Delivery Pipeline and Targets (clouddeploy.yaml)
+Step 5: Delivery Pipeline and Targets (clouddeploy.yaml)

   Defines deployment flow: dev → prod.
   Defines environments (dev and prod) and where deployments happen (Cloud Run region).

-Step 5: Apply Pipeline
+Step 6: Apply Pipeline

   You need to run the gcloud commnad before you push the change. gcloud deploy apply --file=clouddeploy.yaml --region=us-east1 Registers pipeline and targets using gcloud deploy apply.
   This is to be run manually only once. not required for every deployment

-Step 6: Cloud Run Services
+Step 7: Cloud Run Services

   Initial creation of dev and prod services. cloud deploy needs services to be available.
 It will not create automatically.

-Step 7: Skaffold Configuration (scaffold.yaml)
+Step 8: Skaffold Configuration (scaffold.yaml)

   Defines deployment method (Cloud Run) and maps profiles to environments.
   Skaffold is the deployment engine used by Cloud Deploy